Pauline Gardiner

-Pauline Mona Gardiner (née Wayman, born 27 September 1947) is a former New Zealand Member of Parliament, first for New Zealand National Party and then for United New Zealand.
+Pauline Mona Gardiner (née Wayman, born 27 September 1947) is a former New Zealand Member of Parliament, first for the New Zealand National Party and then for United New Zealand.
 She was married to soldier, writer and public servant Wira Gardiner.

 Early life

 Pauline Wayman was born in Christchurch in 1947.
 She received her education at New Brighton School (1952–1960) and Christchurch West High School (1961–1963).
 After school, she joined the New Zealand Women's Royal Army Corps (NZWRAC) for three years.